 - Schmidt et al., “The Myosuit: Bi-articular Anti-gravity Exosuit That Reduces Hip Exten- sor Activity in Sitting Transfers” Front.
 Neurorobot., vol. 11, Oct.
 2017.

 - L. Haufe, K. Schmidt, J. E. Duarte, P. Wolf, R. Riener and M. Xiloyannnis.
 “Activity-based training with the Myosuit: a safety and feasibility study across diverse gait disorders.”
 Journal of neuroengineering and rehabilitation 17, no. 1 (2020): 1-11.

-NCCR Robotics is developing a computational infrastructure combining real-time monitoring of neural signals associated to walking and control algorithms, with the ultimate goal of restoring walking through epidural electrical spinal cord stimulation (EES).
+NCCR Robotics developed a computational infrastructure combining real-time monitoring of neural signals associated to walking and control algorithms, with the ultimate goal of restoring walking through epidural electrical spinal cord stimulation (EES).

 Grégoire Courtine and Silvestro Micera have collaborated in developing patient-specific stimulation algorithms to automatically tailor the EES parameters on each patient, and in creating wireless electrode implants that can be used to deliver precisely timed stimulation to the patient’s spinal cord.